The Great Mouse Detective: Plot

-At Buckingham Palace, Ratigan orders Flaversham to operate the toy Queen, while the latter is taken to be fed to Felicia, Ratigan's pet cat.
+At Buckingham Palace, Ratigan forces Flaversham to operate the toy Queen, while the real one is taken to be fed to Felicia, Ratigan's pet cat.
 The toy Queen declares Ratigan the ruler of all Mousedom, and he announces his dictatorial plans for his new "subjects".
-After the trio save Flaversham and the real Queen, they restrain Fidget including the henchmen, as Toby chases Felicia away.
-Basil seizes control of the toy, making it denounce Ratigan as a fraud, breaking itself into pieces.
+After Basil, Dawson, and Olivia save Flaversham and the real Queen, they restrain Fidget and Ratigan's other henchmen, while Toby chases Felicia until she jumps over a wall, into a pack of Royal Guard Dogs.
+Basil seizes control of the mechanical queen, making it denounce Ratigan as a fraud while breaking it into pieces.
 Realizing Ratigan's treason, the enraged crowd attacks, but Ratigan escapes on his dirigible with Fidget, holding Olivia hostage.

-Basil, Dawson, and Flaversham create an airship from a matchbox, balloons, and a Union Jack flag, to pursue an escaping Ratigan.
-After Ratigan tosses Fidget overboard, Basil jumps onto the dirigible to confront Ratigan, causing it to crash straight into Big Ben's clockface.
+Basil, Dawson, and Flaversham create an airship from a matchbox, balloons, and a Union Jack, setting off in pursuit.
+Ratigan tosses Fidget overboard to lighten the load.
+Basil jumps onto the dirigible to confront Ratigan, causing it to crash straight into Big Ben's clockface.
 Inside the clocktower, Basil restrains Ratigan, rescues Olivia, and safely delivers her to Flaversham.
-Ratigan breaks free and attacks Basil, just before the clock strikes 10:00, causing Ratigan to fall to his death.
-He attempts to take Basil with him, but the detective grabs a part of Ratigan's dirigible and saves himself.
+Ratigan breaks free and attacks Basil, just before the clock strikes 10:00; the vibrations cause Ratigan to fall to his death.
+He attempts to take Basil with him, but Basil grabs a part of Ratigan's dirigible and saves himself.

-Back at home, the group recounts their adventures.
+Back at Baker Street, the group recounts their adventures.
 The Flavershams bid a fond farewell and leave to catch their train.
-Dawson reluctantly resolves to leave as well, before a new client arrives.
-Basil accepts her case, introducing Dawson as his investigative partner, prompting Dawson to remain and assist Basil.
+Dawson reluctantly resolves to leave as well, until a new distressed client arrives.
+Basil introduces Dawson to her as his friend and investigative partner, prompting Dawson to remain and assist in Basil's future cases.